Monroe Park is one of Richmond’s most culturally, historically and environmentally significant public spaces.

 Plantings are selected from the historic plant palette of Monroe Park.
 Canopy trees are arranged in allees and organized by species along primary paths radiating from the park’s central fountain.
 With selective tree pruning, sight-lines are extended and improved throughout the park.
 Secondary plantings further buffer park visitors from vehicular traffic and assist in treating stormwater runoff from the site.

-In a future phase, Monroe Park’s primary structure, the Checkers House will be restored to accommodate public restrooms, a small café and an administrative meeting space.
+Monroe Park’s primary structure, the Checkers House is restored to accommodate a small café and police sub-station.
 A sunken plaza surrounds the facility, creating an inviting place for park visitors to enjoy outdoor seating and entertainment.